oglimmer/recipes/Chili_Con_Carne.md

-# Oli's Red Chili with Beans (aka european chili con carne)
+# Oli's Red Chili with Beans

 ### Fry in pan